The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Dennis C. Boxell, choreographer, teacher, and author of books about folk dance.
+Information: Dennis C. Boxell, choreographer, teacher, and author of books about international dance.

 Dennis was born in 1940 and grew up in Minneapolis, Minnesota.
 He was first introduced to the music and dance of the South Slavs at the age of fifteen.
 He learned the dances of the Croatian and Serbian immigrants with the encouragement of Lillian Kurkowsky of the St. Paul International Institute.
 While in Minneapolis, Dennis met Dick Crum, noted Balkan folklore researcher, who was then the choreographer of the Duquesne University Tamburitzans, and who inspired Dennis to begin to develop a professional interest in Balkan dance.
 His first love was Balkan dance, and after being exposed to it, he lived in Yugoslav communities in and around St. Paul, Minnesota, absorbing their songs and dances and learning about their foods and folklore.